 Muji Hexagonal Polycarbonate Gel-Ink Ball Point Pen 0.38mm – a clickable version of the popular Muji pens.
 I bought this to try, thinking it would come in handy since it doesn’t have a separate cap.
 Unfortunately, it’s probably my least favorite pen on this list.
 It comes out much thicker than the other pens (as seen in the photo above) and it takes forever to dry.
 Also interestingly, it’s thicker than the 0.38 regular Muji gel pens.

 Uni Style Fit Single Color Slim Gel Pen 0.38mm – I bought this thinking it would be awesome to have such a thin pen.
 False.
 It’s pretty hard to grip because of it’s tiny barrel size and there’s no grip for the fingers, so I’m always fumbling with it.
-I’ve had it for 2+ years and have only used it twice – once when I got it, and once for this blog post.
+I’ve had it for 2+ years and have only used it twice – once when I got it, and once for this blog post. **update below

 Pilot HI-TEC-C Gel Pen 0.3mm – I was curious to try a 0.3mm and this one had some decent reviews.
 It’s pretty scratchy but that’s to be expected with such a fine needlepoint.
-I’m not sure if I got a faulty one but the ink doesn’t come out very smoothly (last last in the photo above).
+I’m not sure if I got a faulty one but the ink doesn’t come out very smoothly (last line in the photo above).
 I had high expectations for this pen but it was too small, even for me!
 This is another pen I’ve only used it once or twice.

 Zebra Sarasa Push Clip Gel Pen 0.3mm vs. Muji Gel Ink Ball Point Pen 0.38mm

-Both of these brands offer amazing colors, but overall I prefer the Zebra Sarasa over the Muji pens.
+Both of these brands offer amazing colors but overall I prefer the Zebra Sarasa over the Muji pens.
 I annotated my FA with the Zebra pens and they didn’t budge, which was fantastic.
 The Muji pens were gifted to me by my brother after I had already taken Step 1, but I did test them out on FA+Pathoma recently and found them to be too thick for my liking.
 Even when I’m writing on blank paper or in my Moleskine notebooks, I they seemed to drag and smudge easily.
 The Zebra pens take less time to dry, probably because they’re slightly thinner (0.3mm vs 0.38mm).
 The Muji pens also have a tendency to loosen near where the cap attached and I had to re-twist them pretty often.
 Very inconvenient.
 The Zebra pen, however, doesn’t have a cap.
 This is more based on personal preference and use but when I’m scribbling down notes and then hurrying to catch up with my resident, it’s one less thing for me to think about!
 Aesthetically, the Muji pens win because they look much nicer compared to the Zebras, which look like any basic pens you can pick up Staples.
 But aside from the aesthetic and Instagram advantage that Muji has, the Zebra Sarasa is definitely the pen I recommend.

 Uni Propus Window Soft Color Double-Sided Highlighter (4.0mm/0.6mm)